EvilMcJerkface/vprofiler/README.md

 ### 0. Package Overview

-VProfiler consists of two parts: 1) Execution time tracer 2) Factor selector
+VProfiler consists of three parts: 1) Synchronization call annotator 2) Execution time tracer 2) Factor selector

+The files overwritten by the synchronization call annotator and the generated wrapper files must be integrated into and compiled as part of the target system.
+It's located in the folder 'Annotator'.

 The execution time tracer needs to be integrated into and compiled as part of the target system.
 It's located in folder 'ExecutionTimeTracer'.